lynarvi/PizzaData/README.md

              99%
         79.87

- Based on the result, delivery time are 48.62 min. and the temperature is 79.87 degree celsius, .99% of the delivery times are less than or equal to 48.62 min and 1% of deliveries are greater than or equal to 48.62 min.
-Only 1% of pizzas were delivered with a temperature greater than 79.87 degree celsius.
+The results are 48.62 min for delivery time and 79.87 ◦C for temperature.
+This means 99 % of the delivery times are less than or equal to 48.62 min and 1 % of deliveries are greater than or equal to 48.62 min.
+Similarly, only 1 % of pizzas were delivered with a temperature greater than 79.87 ◦C.

+We can see that there is a higher proportion of high temperature ((65,100]) in the category of short delivery times ((0,30]).

 ## table()